Provisional Admission Open for 2026

 IIAEIT’s Role in Aerospace & Mechanical Engineering Careers

-IIAEIT (Indian Institute for Aeronautical Engineering & Information Technology) is a premier institute offering programs tailored for aerospace and mechanical engineering careers.
+IIAEIT (Indian Institute for Aeronautical Engineering & Information Technology) is a premier institute offering programs tailored for careers in aerospace engineering.
 With cutting-edge research facilities, industry collaborations, and a strong placement record, IIAEIT prepares students for global opportunities in these fields.

 Frequently Asked Questions (FAQs)